francescosassi/ydenoise-fcg20/readme.md

 # **Head**

-The Intel® Open Image Denoise remove all the noise but the skin looks a little like pastic.
+The Intel® Open Image Denoise remove all the noise but the skin looks a bit like plastic.
 The Non-Local Means Denoiser is unable to remove all the noise but tends to preserve some details.
 <hr />

 ## **Noisy Image (256 samples)**